Technology and Social Change

 By the end of this lecture, you should be able to:

-1. Recognize distributional consequences on vulnerable groups
+1. Recognize the distributional consequences of AI surveillance for marginalized groups

 The Master Causal Framework